natansr/and_llm_test/README.md

 ## Full Analysis

-A detailed qualitative analysis comparing both LLMs and their strategies can be found in:
+We provide a detailed qualitative analysis comparing both LLMs and their strategies in:

 `analysis/report.md`

-The files `analysis/koichi_furukawa_llm_analysis.xls` and `analysis/koichi_furukawa_llm_analysis.md` facilitates a more granular comparison.
-It summarizes, for each publication, the ground-truth label alongside the cluster predictions made by each LLM.
+The files `analysis/koichi_furukawa_llm_analysis.xls` and `analysis/koichi_furukawa_llm_analysis.md` facilitate a more granular comparison.
+The results summarize the ground truth label for each publication with the cluster predictions made by each LLM.

 ---